dakota-kosiorek/vowel-counter/README.md

 # vowel-counter
- Counst the number of vowels in an inputed strings.
+ Counts the number of vowels in an inputed strings.